 It gets overshadowed by the benefits of oatmeal, but barley delivers similar health benefits.
 It's high in fiber, which most Americans lack in their diets, helps lower cholesterol and assists with blood sugar control, making it a good choice for people with diabetes.
 So eat your oatmeal in the morning; then, add barley to your soup at lunch.

-Whether you pick strawberries, cranberries, blueberries, raspberries or blackberries, berries in general are amazing functional foods.
+Whether you pick strawberries, cranberries, blueberries, raspberries or blackberries, berries in general are wonderful functional foods.
 Not only are they low in calories, their anthocyanin pigments, which give them color, offer health promoting benefits.
 If you can't get fresh berries, frozen unsweetened berries make a fine alternative.